What to expect when using Progesterone Cream for the First Time

 - change in sleep pattern

 Please persevere with the progesterone cream, DO NOT stop using it as these uncomfortable symptoms will ease IF used correctly.
 We are now getting reports from women using as much as 400mg/12ml in the beginning stating that it prevents them from experiencing these adverse symptoms otherwise known as ESTROGEN DOMINANCE symptoms.
-If you find that 100mg/3ml - 200mg/6ml is not working for you, then increase until you find a level that suits you as already explained, then once you feel stable you can begin to slowly reduce down to a level that suits you.
-Those suffering from hot flushes and night sweats need to use 400-500mg per day for 5 - 6 days, more if symptoms are severe, it's the quickest way of getting rid of the hot flushes etc. Once things improve you can slowly reduce.
+If you find that 100mg/3ml - 200mg/6ml is not working for you, then increase until you find a level that suits you then once you feel stable you can begin to slowly reduce down to a level that suits you.
+Those suffering from hot flushes and night sweats need to use 400-500mg per day for 5-6 days, more if symptoms are severe, it is the quickest way of getting rid of the hot flushes etc. Once things improve you can slowly reduce.

-Men can also experience estrogen dominance symptoms when first using progesterone, some even get 'man boobs' men however, do not need to use such high doses - 100mg/3ml reducing down to 2ml per day would be the correct dose for men unless he has a specific symptom like prostate problems.
+Men can also experience estrogen dominance symptoms when first using progesterone, some even get 'man boobs' men however, do not need to use such high doses - 100mg/3ml reducing down to 2ml per day would be the correct dose for men unless he has a specific symptom like prostate problems etc where more is needed.

 How to Reduce Progesterone Cream

-You can slowly start to reduce the amount of cream used once you feel stable enough to do so.
+You can slowly start to reduce the amount of cream used once you feel stable enough to do so and ALL your adverse symptoms have cleared.
 It is vital that this is done SLOWLY - if too much is reduce too soon, your symptoms will return.
 Should this happen, simply increase the amount of cream until you feel stable again and then try again by slowly reducing.
 It is essential to reduce over a few weeks to prevent adverse symptoms returning.

 As you use progesterone it will gradually become the dominant hormone which is what is needed.
 As this happens symptoms begin to ease.